kujawapatryk/ChatGPT--TaskSolutions/README.md

 3. Set the model to "ChatGPT-3.5-Turbo".
 4. Set the temperature to "0.7".
 5. Enter the relevant prompt from this repository and observe the results.

+## Model Choice Explanation
+Although the GPT-4 model offers advanced capabilities and improvements over its predecessor, I typically use the ChatGPT-3.5-Turbo model due to the balance between performance and cost-effectiveness.
+The GPT-3.5 model provides reliable results for a wide range of applications while being more resource-efficient.